chwilliamson/Vizregress/readme.md

 ##Williamson.VDD.Tests
 Contains tests for *Williamson.VDD* using NUnit.

-##Williamson.BDD
+##Williamson.BDD.Examples
-Contains sample selenium tests using the WebDriver to assert DOM properties.
+Contains example selenium tests using the WebDriver to assert DOM properties.
 It also takes screenshots and compares with some base embedded resources.

 I have used SpecFlow to create features so you'll need to download the SpecFlow with NUnit extension to run them.

+Take this project and modify, make your own and grow :)  It's mean't to be your starting point.

 ##Stuff to know